ghostburns/ETS0309-15-3rd-yr/Python_101/README.md

 - str.lstrip(): Returns a copy of the string with leading whitespace removed.
 - str.rstrip(): Returns a copy of the string with trailing whitespace removed.
 - str.split(): Splits the string into a list of substrings.
+- str.join(): Joins an iterable of strings using the string as a separator.
+- str.isalpha(): Returns True if all characters in the string are alphabetic.
+- str.isdigit(): Returns True if all characters in the string are digits.

 ## Method Explanations and Examples